International Women's Day: The Powerful Story Behind This 111-Year-Old Tradition

 This Year’s Theme

 In 1996, the United Nations decided to adopt a theme for each International Women’s Day that would highlight a cause impacting women across the world.
-This year’s theme is #EachforEqual, which calls for gender equality across the globe.
+This year’s theme is #BreakTheBias, which calls for a gender-equal world.
 According to the IWD organization, it’s every woman’s responsibility to get involved with this mission.

 How to Celebrate